- I am interested in adopting a cat/dog I have seen on your site. What are my next steps?

 I’m still searching for but don’t see a cat/dog who is the right one for me.
 Can you help?

-Please look at our list of adoptables, and if you don't find one that seems right for you, or if you see one that is already flagged as adopted, please contact us at email@example.com to let us know what you are looking for; perhaps we can help find the perfect match.
-We continually rescue new animals from NYC shelters on an almost daily basis and will keep in mind specific requests from good homes.
+Please look at our list of adoptables, and if you don’t find one that seems right for you, or if you see one that is already flagged as adopted or adoption pending, please contact us at firstname.lastname@example.org to let us know what you are looking for; perhaps we can help find the perfect match.
+We continually rescue new animals from NYC shelters and internationally on an almost daily basis and will keep in mind specific requests from good homes.

 I’m curious, why is your organization called Zani’s Furry Friends ZFF?

 Zani was the heart and soul dog of the founder of this group, a wonderful parti-colored Cocker Spaniel who crossed the rainbow bridge after a struggle with bone cancer.
 The creation and work of this group was our founder’s way of honoring this incredible dog who touched her life so deeply.
 Zani’s spirit is with us in every rescue we do and every animal we help.

 I can’t make a long-term commitment to a cat/dog right now.
 Do you need fosters?

 We are always in need of additional foster homes for either dogs or cats so that we may help free more animals from a dark fate at the shelter.
 Unfortunately our city’s shelters face a continual space problem, and dozens of healthy, adoptable animals lose the race of time daily.
 Our immigrants need very patient homes to help them acclimate from very different circumstances in their home countries.
 If you are interested in opening your home and heart to foster one or more of our rescue animals please fill out a DOG FOSTER or CAT FOSTER application form.